Quantum decoherence and relaxation in long-baseline neutrino data: Results

-We also observe from the individual analyses at Table~\ref{table:summary-tableNO}, that for $n = +2$ the MINOS results are two orders of magnitude more stringent than the T2K results.
-And, due to the complementary behavior between the two experiments, for $n = -2$ the T2K results are one order of magnitude more stringent than the MINOS results.
+The individual analyses reported at Table~\ref{table:summary-tableNO} also show that for $n = +2$ the MINOS results are two orders of magnitude more stringent than the T2K results.
+While for $n = -2$ the T2K results are one order of magnitude more stringent than the MINOS results, in a clear manifestation of the complementary behaviour between the two datasets.
 For $n = 0$ all the results are very similar between MINOS and T2K.
-All these observations are independent of the case investigated, as discussed before.
+And as already mentioned, all these observations are independent of the case investigated.

-The combined analysis of MINOS and T2K data could give us the best of each experiment to place bounds on the decoherence and relaxation scenarios.
-The Figure~\ref{fig:2d.dm32.s23.s13.dcp.c1.c2.c3.minos.plus.t2k} shows the best-fit values and the allowed regions, at 90$\%$ C.L., of the oscillation parameters for the cases 1, 2, and 3.
+A combined analysis of these two complementary dataset, with regard to the models we investigate, could give us the best of each experiment to place bounds on the decoherence and relaxation scenarios.
+The Figure~\ref{fig:2d.dm32.s23.s13.dcp.c1.c2.c3.minos.plus.t2k} shows the best-fit values and the allowed regions, at 90$\%$ C.L., of the oscillation parameters for the cases 1, 2 and 3.
 The standard oscillation scenario, given by the black solid curve, is also presented.
 The left, middle, and right columns show the results for $n = -2$, $0$, and $+2$, respectively.